KomaruPRO/Tridot/README.md

 # Features:
 - Shaders support
 - Percentage Armor, easy and with no any LIMITS (You can ignore up to 100% damage)
-- Unique weapon's used in Valoria and OmegaRPG such as Scythe's and Katana's
 - Flexible weapon and armor building system
 - Flexible particle and rendering system
 - Items particles and animations
 - Screenshake
-- Custom panoramas
 - Attribute name modifiers
 - Music modifiers
   - Biome Music Modifier